sw2719/steam-account-switcher/README.md

 * Do not run updater.py in python interpreter.
 It's designed to run only in frozen environment.
 * Use requirements.txt to install dependencies.
 * Source code is written in English.
 Translation to other languages is done with gettext.
-* This code is still based on old code I wrote back in mid 2019, and certainly a lot of parts of it is unideal and messy.
-I'm thinking of a complete rewrite but I just don't have time for it.
-Also it's really hard to add new features because many things are hardcoded including settings UI, config file R/W, UI, etc. But if any bug is to be found, I will try to fix it ASAP.